Guest blog: The need for a new social capital agenda

 Fewer people are devoting themselves to the communal good.
 Less of us are getting involved in doing things, running things or just hanging around with each other – how we help each other to help each other.

 It affects our capacity to connect, co-operate and collaborate on our common cause.
 It is not just a nice thing to have but critical to how well we live and work together.

-It was evidenced by BREXIT Referendum revealing a UK divided into two tribes, who increasingly have less to do with each other.
+It was evidenced by the EU membership referendum revealing a UK divided into two tribes, who increasingly have less to do with each other.

 It’s called social capital – and we need to do something about its decline.

-The equivalent book title for where I live in Barry, and Wales, could be Skittling No More.
+The equivalent book title for where I live in Barry in Wales could be Skittling No More.
 Over the last 20 years, for example, half the skittle alleys in Barry have closed.